Mathoura

+Traditional Yorta Yorta lands lie on both sides of the Murray River roughly from Cohuna to Albury / Wodonga.
+They include towns such as Echuca, Shepparton, Benalla, Corowa and Wangaratta and extend northwards to just south of Deniliquin.

+Cobb Highway

+Mathoura is on the Cobb Highway named after the Cobb & Company Coach services that ran along the same route from the Murray River to Wilcannia on the Darling River.

+Cobb & Co took over the coach run between Moama (Maiden's Punt) and Deniliquin from Bevan and Co after the opening of the Melbourne Echuca rail line in 1864 and ran the service until the opening of the Echuca-Deniliquin rail line in 1876.

+Along this section, there were horse-changing stations at Yellow Waterhole (near the present Barmah turnoff), Moira Inn (just north of Moira Station), Mathoura, and Hill Plain.

-History
+History - 1800s

 In 1848 a reserve was established on Gulpa Creek by Surveyor Townsend.
 The locality became known as Redbank.
 By 1853 W. Moore Carter had established an inn at Redbank and in 1856 he was permitted to purchase 12 acre at £2 10s. per acre.
 By 1860 Carter had about 40 acre under cultivation, including a 5 acre vineyard.

 A petition in 1859 called on the Government to put up the reserve at Redbank for sale.
 However, there were others who considered a more suitable position for a village was at Hill Plain, where Mr. Stuckey had erected an inn (opened in June 1860 and managed by John Atkinson).

 In 1860 Surveyor McCulloch laid out the township of Redbank near the site of Carter's Redbank Inn.
 In 1864 Carter was growing tobacco at Redbank (from which cigars were manufactured).

 A traveller passing through Redbank in mid-1865 stated that "Mr. Carter has established a brick public-house… situated on the bank of the Gulpa Creek".
 The writer added: "I observed three or four acres fenced and stocked with fruit trees, withered and dried up".

-In 1865 Henry Burton, a circus proprietor, purchased the Redbank Inn; he held the licence until at least 1870.
+In 1865 Henry Burton, a circus proprietor, purchased the Redbank Inn; he held the licence until 1878 when it was transferred to T O'Sullivan.

 Mathoura Post Office opened on 1 September 1867.

+On 4 July 1876 the Deniliquin & Moama Railway opened.
+The station in the township of Mathoura was called Redbank.
+The line was quite flat, rising only 5m between Deniliquin and Moama.
+Redbank Station was at the summit (13m above Deniliquin) and initially was the only other station on the line.
+Redbank Station had a 76,000 litre tank which could be filled by a steam pump from the Gulpa Creek in 5 hours.